hungcq/knowledge-repo/information-technology/software-engineering-at-google/10-documentation.md

     - Focus on user:
       - Number each action that a user, not the system, needs to undertake
       - Denote user-visible input or output on separate lines
-    - Focus on other aspect: number the steps from the perspective of that focus
+    - Focus on other aspects: number the steps from the perspective of that focus
 - Conceptual doc:
   - Purposes:
     - Provide overviews of the APIs/systems